• Skip to primary navigation

 Brewing Guide for Black or Rooibos Tea Base

-Traditional Earl Grey is blended with black tea, but there are many variations.
-Almost any type of tea, black, green or white can be used as a base for blending with bergamot scents.
+Traditional Earl Grey is blended with black tea, but many variations exist.
+Almost any type of tea, black, green, or white, can be used as a base for blending with bergamot scents.

 Makes 1 cup or 8 fluid ounces.
-You can either add milk and sugar or lemon and sugar.
+You can either add milk and sugar or lemon, sugar, or honey.
+My personal preference is lemon and honey.

 Brewing Guide for White or Green Tea Base